AI

 This first part of the tutorial covers finetuning Llama 2 on the samsum dialog summarization dataset using Huggingface libraries.
 I tend to find that while Huggingface has built a superb library in transformers, their guides tend to overcomplicate things for the average joe.
 The second part, fine-tuning on custom data, is here!

-To get started, get yourself either an L4, A10, A100 (or any GPU with >24GB GPU memory).
-If you're not sure where to start, the Brev Cloud makes it easy to access each of these GPUs!
+To get started, use this one-click link to get yourself either an L4, A10, A100 (or any GPU with >24GB GPU memory)..

 1. Download the model